 The alignment drawing ML1-JAI-EIA-ROUT_XX-DR-Y-04025 and the Contour drawing ML1-JAI-EIA-ROUT_XX-DR-Y-21148 show different alignments.
 This error has resulted in deficient information within the SID application submitted under Section 2 of the Planning and Development Act 2000 (as amended), to assess the vulnerability of damage due to vibration cause by both tunnelling and operation of underground train on this section of the alignment.
-This affects several buildings under the management of the OPW particularly within the Kildare Street, Merrion Square and St. Stephen's Green areas.
+This affects several buildings under the management of the OPW, particularly with Kildare Street, Merrion Square and St Stephens Green areas.